AnonymousAuthor2013/ProgrammingAlpha/README.md

 <li>The mentioned neural network models are in ProgrammingAlpha/programmingalpha/models. </li>
 <li>The evaluation metiric tool APIs are in ProgrammingAlpha/programmingalpha/Utility/metrics.py. </li>
 <li>Run the scripts in ProgrammingAlpha/test/db_test/ folder to prepare training data. </li>
-<li>Run the scripts in ProgrammingAlpha/test/retriver_test/ folder to build the model mentioned in KnowAlpha.</li>
 <li>Run the scripts in ProgrammingAlpha/test/text_generation_test/ to build the model mentioned in AnsAlpha. </li>
 </ul>